Yang-Mills Instanton Sheaves with Higher Topological Charges: Biquaternions and Yang-Mills Instanton Construction

 In this construction, Eq.(\ref{ker}) implies Im $\alpha$ is a subspace of Ker $\beta$ which allows one to consider the quotient vector space Ker $\beta$/ Im $\alpha$ at each point of $CP^{3}$.
 For the $SU(2)$ ADHM instantons, the map $\beta$ is surjective and the map $\alpha$ is injective and $\dim($Ker $\beta $/ Im $\alpha)=k+2-k=2$ on every points of $CP^{3}$, thus one can use the holomorphic vector bundles of rank $2$ to describe $SU(2)$ instantons.

-For the case of $SL(2,C)$ instantons, we will show that for some general $k$-instantons $\alpha$ may not be injective at some points of $CP^{3}$ for some ADHM data, so the dimension of the vector space $($Ker $\beta$/ Im $\alpha)$ may vary from point to point on $CP^{3}$, and one is led to use sheaf description for these $SL(2,C)$ YM instantons or "instanton sheaves" on $CP^{3}$\cite{math2}.
+For the case of $SL(2,C)$ instantons, we will show that for some general $k$-instantons $\alpha$ may not be injective at some points of $CP^{3}$ and $\beta$ may or may not be surjective at some other points of $CP^{3}$ for some ADHM data, so the dimension of the vector space $($Ker $\beta$/ Im $\alpha)$ may vary from point to point on $CP^{3}$, and one is led to use sheaf description for these $SL(2,C)$ YM instantons or (weakly) "instanton sheaves" on $CP^{3}$\cite{math2}.

-In a recent publication, some $SL(2,C)$ $2$-instanton sheaves were constructed in \cite{Ann2}.
-In the following sections, we will calculate a class of Yang-Mills $SL(2,C)$ $k$-instanton sheaves with $k=3$ and $k=4.$
+In a recent publication, some $SL(2,C)$ (weakly) $2$-instanton sheaves were constructed in \cite{Ann2}.
+In the following sections, we will calculate a class of Yang-Mills $SL(2,C)$ (weakly) $k$-instanton sheaves with $k=3$ and $k=4.$